garybayes/mindforge-orchestrator/docs/task-assistant-1.0-tdd.md

 1. Overview
 1.1 Purpose

-Task Assistant (formerly MindForge Orchestrator) 1.0 is a GitHub-native automation system that manages:
+Task Assistant 1.0 is a GitHub-native automation system that manages:

 Issue & track state machines